Bicol University: Organization and administration

 The governance of the university is vested in the Board of Regents, abbreviated as BOR.
 The board, with its 12 members, is the highest decision-making body of the university.

 The chairperson or its designated commissioner of the Commission on Higher Education (CHED) serves as the board's chairperson while the president of the Bicol University is the vice-chairperson.
 The chairpersons of the Committees of Higher Education of the Senate and the House of Representatives are also members of the Board of Regents which are concurrent with their functions as committee chairpersons.

-The students of the Bicol University are represented by a student regent, who is also the chairperson of the University Student Council.
-While the faculty regent is likewise nominated by the faculty members of the whole university.
+The students of the Bicol University are represented by a student regent, who is also the chair of the University Student Council.
+The faculty regent is nominated by the faculty members of the whole university.
 Alumni are represented by the president of the BU Alumni Association.

-As of 2023, the members of the Board of Regents of the Bicol University are:
+As of November 2025, the members of the Board of Regents are:

-The 9th Bicol University President issued the Bicol University Vision and Quality Policy: